NearNiah/LLPSense/README.md

 ---

 ## 📖 Abstract
-Protein phase separation is a fundamental process in organizing membraneless organelles and is closely associated with a wide range of pathological conditions, notably neurodegenerative diseases.
+Protein phase separation is a fundamental process in organizing membraneless organelles and underlies a wide range of pathological conditions.
 Crucially, rather than being an intrinsic feature of specific proteins, phase separation is a **condition-dependent phenomenon** governed by environmental parameters, including concentration, temperature, and solvent composition.
-Yet, most existing machine-learning models infer phase-separation propensity solely from amino-acid sequences, failing to capture these context-dependent behaviors.
+However, most existing machine-learning models infer phase-separation propensity from amino-acid sequences alone, failing to capture these context-dependent behaviors.

 Here, we present **LLPSense**, a machine-learning framework that integrates pre-trained protein language model embeddings with environmental parameters to achieve condition-integrated prediction with substantially improved accuracy.
 We demonstrate LLPSense's predictive power and applications through multiple experimental validations:
 1.  **Screening and Condition-Dependency Profiling:** Identified novel phase-separating candidates and characterized their distinct condition-dependent landscapes, exemplified by the discovery of SGTA's complex temperature-responsive behavior.
 2.  **Disease Mutation Mapping:** Accurately predicted mutations in α-synuclein that either enhance or suppress phase separation.
 3.  **Rational Engineering:** Inverted the phase behavior of UBQLN4 from high-temperature to low-temperature separation via model-guided mutagenesis.

-Collectively, LLPSense provides a robust platform for interrogating the condition-dependent landscape of protein phase separation and offers a valuable tool for the rational engineering of biomolecular condensates.
+Collectively, LLPSense provides a robust platform for interrogating the condition-dependent landscape of protein phase separation and offers a valuable computational tool for mechanistic studies of disease-associated proteins and the rational design of programmable biomolecular condensates.

 ---